-For-Wards is commissioning 10 leading composers with a strong Brummie connection including alternative pop legends Pram, Afrofuturist Hip Hop artist Juice Aleem and Godflesh’s Justin Broadrick, to work in one of the city’s 10 districts and all of its 40 Wards, to produce a distinctive sonic response, inspired by a bank of community generated field recordings collected in each district and shared stories.
-The 10 new works will be performed back in the districts in which the sounds are found.
+In 2017 for-Wards commissioned 10 leading composers with a strong Brummie connection including alternative pop legends Pram, Afrofuturist Hip Hop artist Juice Aleem and Godflesh’s Justin Broadrick, to work in one of the city’s 10 districts and all of its 40 Wards, to produce a distinctive sonic response, inspired by a bank of community generated field recordings collected in each district and shared stories.
+The 10 new works were performed back in the districts in which the sounds were found.

 – a sound walk